-Each year more than 2,000 law school graduates and admitted attorneys apply for positions as Assistant District Attorneys.
-There are typically 30-40 openings each year for legal staff positions.
+Each year more than 1,500 law school graduates and practicing attorneys apply for positions as Assistant District Attorneys.
+There are approximately 40 openings each year for legal staff positions.
 Most of the staff is hired directly out of law school, while some of the staff join the office as laterals or after clerking.

 New Assistant District Attorneys commit themselves to serving the office for three years.
 Most stay well beyond their commitment.
 Traditionally, the new class joins the office several weeks after taking the bar examination.
 After completing a six-week orientation and training program, ADAs begin work in their bureaus.

 Assistant District Attorneys are given substantial responsibility early in their careers.
 ADAs start in the Trial Division, Appeals Bureau, or in the Office of the Special Narcotics Prosecutor.
 As they gain experience, they have the opportunity to handle more serious and complex cases.
 They are also afforded the opportunity to transfer to the office's Investigation Division, which is comprised of experienced attorneys who prosecute fraud, corruption, white-collar crimes, and rackets cases.
 Unlike many other prosecutor's offices, we prosecute cases vertically, meaning that one ADA handles a case from its inception to final disposition.